 - product URL

-Items that are placed inside a dynamic content container, have an additional field in their settings called the Repeatable Element Tag.
+Items that are placed inside a dynamic content block, have an additional field in their settings called the Repeatable Item Tag.
 This represents the information pulled out of your website to showcase in the browse abandonment block.
-The tag is predefined for each item included in the created dynamic content container and you must define this for any new items that you add to the container.
+The tag is predefined for each item included in the created dynamic content block and you must define this for any new items that you add to the layout.